bitshift-dynamics/qt-google-translator/README.md

 # qt-google-translator
-Simple Qt integration of the Google Translator API
+Simple Qt integration of the Google Translator API.

+This project provides the class GTranslator which can be used like the standard Qt class QTranslator.
+Just install it once (in this case, not per language) and then set the language you want your application translated to by calling GTranslator::setLanguage(const QString&).

+You may also get a list of supported languages by calling GTranslator::requestLanguageList().

-# Why this was made?
+## Why this was made?
 Simply because we can and its a nice idea ;)

 But seriously, please dear companies - if you want your applications to be